 Another legal theory for joining a corporation, related to the alter ego theory, may apply.
 When a corporation’s controlling shareholder has formed or used an entity to defraud creditors, by evading liability for pre-existing obligations, a spouse may invoke the “outsider reverse corporate piercing theory.”

 Under such circumstances, one spouse may seek to hold the entity liable for the debts of the other spouse who formed or used the entity to hide assets and avoid preexisting personal liability.
 See Braswell v.
 Ryan Investments, 989 So.
 2d 38 (Fla.
 3d DCA 2008) (denying reverse veil piercing because taking title to assets in corporate name preceded the former wife’s claims and former husband’s obligations); Estudios, Proyectos e Inversiones de Centro Am., S.A.
 (EPICA) v.
 Swiss Bank Corp.
 (Overseas) S.A., 507 So.
 2d 1119 (Fla.
 3d DCA 1987) (piercing the corporate veil on evidence that a corporation was formed to secrete the controlling shareholder’s personal assets and defraud his creditors).

 Has the pleading alleged the alter ego theory for jurisdiction over the entity?

-- What allegations have been made that the corporate veil should be pierced because the spouse is a “mere instrumentality” or alter ego of the entity?
+- What allegations supporting piercing the corporate veil because the spouse is a “mere instrumentality” or alter ego of the entity?